Mohammad Reza Ale Ebrahim

 Mohammad Reza Ale Ebrahim (born 24 October 1951 in Estahban) is an Iranian writer, researcher and anthropologist.
-He has so far published more than 20 books on the culture, literature and the history of Estahban, a city in Fars province in Iran.
-He writes short stories besides conducting research on culture and the oral lore of the people of Estahban.
+He has published more than 20 books on the culture, literature and the history of Estahban, a city in Fars province in Iran.
+He writes short stories in addition to conducting research on culture and the oral lore of the people of Estahban.

 Education

 Mohammad Reza Ale Ebrahim gained his high school diploma in his hometown, Estahban and then moved to Tehran to further his studies.
 He holds a double B.A. in Training Sciences (management and planning) and the Persian literature from Allameh Tabataba'i University.